manjulananduri/manjulananduri.github.io/_posts/2023-03-23-bard-prompts-for-everyone.md

 Revise a {specific profession or field} resume to include relevant keywords that match the requirements of potential employers and increase the applicant's chances of being selected for an interview.

-### Google Bard prompts for AI Art like midjourney
+### Google Gemini prompts for AI Art like midjourney

 AI Art generation tools such as midjourney, stable diffusion, DALL-E etc became hot ai tools for text to image based ai models.
-You can ask Bard AI to generate promtps for AI art.
+You can ask Gemini AI to generate promtps for AI art.
 Here are some examples.

 1. Pretend you are a graphic designer from tipseason.com generating creative images for midjourney.
 Midjourney is an app that can generate AI art from simple prompts.
 I will give you a concept and you will give me 5 different prompts that